EmileTrotignon/ppx_format/readme.md

 let () = Format.printf {%i|Hello, World {%s s} {%a Format.pp_print_char % Char.chr 65} {%d x}%!|}
 ```

+`%i` stands for interpolate, because the formatted value are put inside the
+format string.

-It works with any function that takes a printf format string as input, and does the same thing as using the function without the ppx.
+It works with any function that takes a printf format string as input, and does
+the same thing as using the function without the ppx, so it's easy to integrate
+with existing code.